Dangerous Driving & Careless Driving Offences

 Dangerous and careless driving offences are two of the most serious driving offences that can be committed on Victorian roads.
 If you have been accused of either offence, it is important to consider all the circumstances and evidence before submitting a plea.

 Christopher Sheen is a Melbourne-based traffic offence lawyer specialising in serious traffic offence matters, including careless and dangerous driving charges.
 The penalties for dangerous driving offences are serious.
+Careless driving offences can also involve cases of negligence causing serious injury, which is a criminal charge.
 If you have been charged with careless or dangerous driving, Christopher Sheen can help.

 Dangerous Driving Offences